Apache-HB/ctc/docs/expressions.md

 ## Casting

-Casting as seen in many other languages like C or D is a foreign concept to cthulhu. as we aim for 0 overhead and little UB adding consistent casting rules would be difficult. to this end cthulhu supports type coercion instead. simmilar to `reinterpret_cast` from C++. this is named the `coerce` keyword. when `coerce`ing a value to another type, a few requirements must be met.
+Casting as seen in many other languages like C or D is a foreign concept to cthulhu. as we aim for 0 overhead and little UB adding consistent casting rules would be difficult. to this end cthulhu supports type coercion similar to `reinterpret_cast` from C++. this is named the `coerce` keyword. when `coerce`ing a value to another type, a few requirements must be met.

 ```ct
 val i = coerce<i32>(100u32);